JeffHing/command-queue/README.md

     .run();
 ```

-### Staged Execution
+### Batched Execution

-ShellCommand stages the execution of commands by waiting for the current set
+ShellCommand batches the execution of commands by waiting for the current set
 of commands to complete before executing the next set of commands.

 In this example, ShellCommand waits for the A commands to complete